zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 He says, “Whoa, where are you going?
 I thought we w ere going to hang out.”
 “To hang (hang) out” is a two-word phrasal verb that me ans to spend time with another person, usually in a lazy sort of way.
 You may go over to your friend’s house and, I don’t know, have a glass of wine, or a  beer, or a cup of tea, and just relax and talk.
 You’re going to hang out.
 “To hang out” usually implies that you’re not going to do anything in particular, anything sp ecial.
 You’re just going to sort of talk and spend time enjoying yourselves without any specific plans to do anything.

 Alana says, however, “I’m going to work.”
 Giancarlo  says, “Work?
 I didn’t know you got a job.”
 Alana says, “I’m busking on Main St reet.”
 “To busk” (busk) means to play music on a sidewalk or in another public pl ace in the hopes that people will give you money for playing music.
 We’ve all se en people busking on a city street before or in a subway area or perhaps in a p ark.
 People play guitars or other musical instruments.
-Sometimes they sing in t he hopes that people will give them money.
+Sometimes they sing in the hopes that people will give them money.

 Giancarlo says, “You mean you’re panhandling?
 That’ s not working.”
 “To panhandle” (panhandle) means to ask people for mone y, especially if you are sitting on a sidewalk or standing on the side of a road.
 Another verb meaning the same thing is “to beg” (beg).
 “To panhandle,” howev er, means specifically to beg in the street or in a public area.